-Attempts at low flow flocculators in the past have explored single pipe designs.
+Previous version of low flow flocculators have explored single pipe designs.
 A 5 cm (2 in) pipe geometry with constrictions in coiled flexible tubing was proven to work in the lab by William Pennock Pennock (2015).
-However, this geometry was only tested at a plant flow rate lower than the target of 1.0 L/s.
-Multiple flocculators could be run in parallel to achieve desired flow rates, but cost and size would quickly become inhibitors.
+However, this geometry was only tested at a plant flow rate lower than the project's target of 1.0 L/s.
+Multiple flocculators could be run in parallel to achieve desired the flow rate, but cost and size would quickly become inhibitors.
 Another problem with this design was the complicated geometry and the high stress placed on the constricting pieces.
 The flexible tubing was also much less durable than rigid plastic and therefore required additional upkeep or regular replacement.
 A team in CEE 4540 FA 2015 designed another low-flow pipe flocculator Jiang et al. (2015).
 From their calculations, a straight rigid pipe approximately 160 m in length would provide the necessary collision potential, but that length was unreasonable for the prefabricated plant's portability constraint.
-However, by utilizing both mixing due to wall shear and expansions around many elbows in the pipe, a compact and rigid design has been suggested for use with the 0.1L/s sedimentation tank fabricated in the lab this semester.
+However, by utilizing both mixing due to wall shear and expansions around many elbows in the pipe, a compact and rigid design was suggested for use with the 0.1 L/s sedimentation tank fabricated in the lab in Spring 2016.

-Various low flow sedimentation tanks have been explored by CEE 4540 teams.
-The starting design of the sedimentation tank was the capstone project of Buhl, DeVoe, and Erickson in Fall 2015 Buhl et al. (2015).
-In that project, it was proposed that the sed tank be enclosed in a 0.6 m (2 ft) diameter PVC pipe inclined at 60°.
+Various low flow sedimentation tank designs have been considered by CEE 4540 teams.
+The initial design of the sedimentation tank was the capstone project by Buhl, DeVoe, and Erickson in Fall 2015 Buhl et al. (2015).
+In that project, it was proposed that the sedimentation tank be enclosed in a 0.6 m (2 ft) diameter PVC pipe inclined at 60° .
 While it was assumed that AguaClara technologies such as high flow rate sedimentation would be available, the basic design could be altered to meet traditional plant constraints.
 The base of the tank maintained 60° slopes, as established in the CEE 4540 curriculum in order to prohibit floc settling Weber-Shirk (2015).
 The entrance pipe was similarly designed with jet diffusers and a jet reverser to maintain fluidization of the floc blanket Weber-Shirk (2015).
 Plate settler surface areas and spacing reflected dimensions used in traditional full-scale AguaClara plants and the exit launder matched existing exit pipes.